arionbanki/Arion-ClaimsSignup-SampleClient/README.md

 Creates a template between TPP and Claimant, uses the agreement that is in use after /claimants

 ### 4. api/v1/claimtemplates/{claimTemplateId}/status
-Gets the status of a template.
-First 10 characters are claimTemplateId, next 4 are bank, next 3 are identifier
+Gets the status of a template. claimTemplateId is returned from /claimtemplates.
+First 10 characters are the claimantId, next 4 are bank, next 3 are identifier

 # Useful links
 https://developer-dev.arionbanki.is/